CorentinLouis/ILOFAR/README.md

 * --fontsize *value*: Font size for the plot (*int value*)
 * --colormap *cmap_name*: Color map for the plot (*string*)

+* --help: entry that will give the user the above information

 *example*:

-python3 plot_raw_data.py -i /path/to/datafile/filename.fil-o /path/to/outputfile/output_filename --plot_raw --plot_deci --deci 4 --subtract_background --time_start 20210608051030 --time_end 20210608051040 --frequency_limits 8 40 --flux_limits -15 19 --figsize 15 15 --colormap 'viridis'--fontsize 22
+python3 plot_raw_data.py -i /path/to/datafile/filename.fil-o /path/to/outputfile/output_filename --plot_raw --plot_deci --deci 4 --subtract_background --time_start 20210608051030 --time_end 20210608051040 --frequency_limits 8 40 --flux_limits -15 19 --colormap 'viridis' --figsize 15 15  --fontsize 22

 In this example, *raw* data from *filename.fil* will be plot and saved into *output_filename.png* file.
 The data will be *downsample in time (by a factor 4)*.
-Only data between in the temporal *20210608051030*-*20210608051040* and spectral *8-40* ranges will be plot. *Intensity flux limits* are fixed between *-15* and *19* dB.
-The data will be plot using the *viridis* colomarp.
+Only data between in the temporal *20210608051030*-*20210608051040* and spectral *8-40* ranges will be plot.
+The Stokes I data will be plot using the *viridis* colomarp, and the *Intensity flux limits* are fixed between *-15* and *19* dB.

 **Requirements**
 * argparse 1.1